-How is RCV better than approval, score, or Condorcet voting methods?
+How does RCV compare to approval, score, and Condorcet voting methods?

-On the theoretical front, approval and score voting fail a critical test that voting theorists call the majority criterion.
-This is the simple property that a candidate who is the first choice of an absolute majority of voters should always win.
-RCV, Condorcet methods, and even plurality voting satisfy this, but approval and score do not.
-Under approval or score, a candidate could be the first choice of 99% of voters and still lose in theory.
+We believe a critical property of any voting system is that a candidate must win the election if they are the first choice of a majority of voters.
+Voting theorists call this simple property the majority criterion.
+RCV, Condorcet, and even plurality voting satisfy the majority criterion, but approval and score voting do not.
+In theory, a candidate could be the first choice of 99% of voters and still lose under approval or score.

 We also consider the Condorcet criterion to be important.
-This is the property that the candidate that would win a head-to-head race against every other candidate should always win.
-While RCV, approval, and score voting may fail to elect the Condorcet candidate, in practice RCV has done so in virtually every single election.
-Due to strategic vulnerabilities of Condorcet methods, including later-no-harm, and the additional complexity Condorcet requires to resolve cycles, we strongly prefer RCV for political elections.
+This is the property that the candidate who would win a head-to-head race against every other candidate should always be elected.
+While RCV, approval, and score voting may all fail the Condorcet criterion on paper, in practice RCV has successfully elected the Condorcet candidate in virtually every election.
+Due to Condorcet’s violation of later-no-harm, and the additional complexity Condorcet requires to resolve cycles, we prefer RCV for political elections.

-These reasons help explain why ranked choice voting is the preferred voting method of the major electoral reform organizations around the world, including FairVote in the United States and the Electoral Reform Society in the UK.
-Again, no system is perfect, but if there's one thing all advocates of alternative voting systems agree on it's that our current plurality voting method is surely the worst.
+These reasons help explain why Ranked Choice Voting is the preferred voting method of the major electoral reform organizations around the world, including FairVote in the United States and the Electoral Reform Society in the UK.
+Again, no system is perfect, but if there's one thing all advocates of alternative voting systems agree on, it's that our current plurality voting method is the worst.

 Sightline's Guide to Methods for Electing an Executive Officer

 Why Approval Voting is Unworkable in Contested Elections

 University of Colorado Student Government election highlights challenges for approval voting